Today you need to create a layout sketch to turn in for your final site. You should make a thumbnail sketch of each page.... here are some tips:

 You have a couple of options when it comes to the style of your wireframes.
 Some designers opt for low-fidelity (low-fi) wireframes that are basically just lines on a plain background with some labels.
 These include both hand-drawn and digital wireframes, and they’re usually very simple.

+An example of a low-fi wireframe for a web app.
+Image by Paul Downey.
 High-fidelity (hi-fi) wireframes go one step further, using certain design elements within the wireframe.
 This might include the logo or some other basic graphics, as well as the color scheme and other visual design elements.

 Wireframes like this start approaching the level of mockups, but they can be invaluable in conveying a sense of what the website will look like, especially to clients who might have a hard time visualizing what a website will look like based on a low-fi wireframe.